 Jason’s Priorities

-As a former Planning Commissioner, I’ve worked to keep Pasadena accessible and vibrant by championing policies that expand affordable housing.
-This includes the adoption of a comprehensive adaptive reuse ordinance that transformed underused buildings into housing, and voting to spur accessory dwelling units by reducing permitting and transportation fees.
-I also served on the task force that created an economic development plan to grow and retain good-paying jobs in Pasadena.
-Currently, I’m working with the City Manager to reduce permitting and inspection times to lower the cost of construction, while continuing to push for balanced housing density and advocating with state representatives for locally-focused solutions.
+As both a City Councilmember and as chair of the Planning Commission, I have led the charge to bring down the cost of housing in Pasadena while preserving our city’s unique look and feel.
+I advocated for and passed measures to develop housing within our existing footprint that can be affordable at a variety of income levels.
+These include Pasadena’s comprehensive adaptive reuse ordinance, which creates a simple process to convert existing underused buildings into housing, and voting to spur accessory dwelling units by reducing permitting and transportation fees.
+I also served on the task force that created an economic development strategic plan to grow and retain good-paying jobs in Pasadena.
+Currently, I’m working with the City Manager to reduce permitting and inspection times to lower the cost of housing construction.
+I am determined to balance local planning priorities with the realities of state housing mandates, ensuring new density aligns with Pasadena’s thoughtful zoning and preserves its character.
+The result is a more inclusive housing mix without sacrificing what makes Pasadena unique.

 Homelessness

-Ending homelessness in Pasadena is not just a goal, it’s a responsibility.
-I’ve worked closely with nonprofits, service providers, and city officials to build the coalitions we need to get people off the street and into stable housing.
-Through that work, I’ve learned how to navigate the policy and funding systems that can either stall progress or unlock real solutions.
-I understand that not everyone experiencing homelessness is chronically unhoused; many have recently fallen out of housing and have deep roots in our community.
+Ending homelessness in Pasadena is not just a goal, it’s a moral imperative.
+I’ve worked closely with nonprofits, service providers, and city staff to build the coalitions we need to get people off the street and into stable housing.
+Through that work, I’ve learned to navigate the policy and funding systems that can either stall progress or unlock real solutions.
+I understand that not everyone experiencing homelessness is chronically unhoused; on the contrary, most of our unhoused population in Pasadena has only recently fallen out of housing for purely economic reasons.
+These individuals have deep roots in our community.
 That’s why we need more case managers, more transitional housing, and more consistent, compassionate human contact to connect people with services.

-I’ve increased the budget for the city’s motel voucher program, which provides immediate shelter, and I’m working with Housing staff and local nonprofits to create a sustainable, year-round transitional housing plan.
+I’ve also increased the budget for the city’s motel voucher program, which provides immediate shelter, and I’m working with Housing staff and local nonprofits to create a sustainable, year-round transitional housing plan.
 I’m also leading the effort to establish a permanent Planning, Housing, and Homelessness Committee to ensure these issues get the focused, long-term attention they deserve.
 With the right leadership and investment, we can solve this crisis, and I’m committed to doing just that.
+The next priority is bringing a year-round shelter online for chronically unhoused residents, ensuring that Pasadena’s compassionate approach remains both humane and effective.

 Climate Resilience